-- Wednesday: Experiencing Andalusian Culture and Bringing it into the Classroom
+- Wednesday: Andalusian Culture in the Classroom – Nora Elmarzouky

 This program is offered in partnership with the School District of Philadelphia and made possible through support and funding from Qatar Foundation International (QFI). and sponsorship by University of Pennsylvania’s Greenfield Intercultural Center and Middle East Center.

 A not-for-profit organization, QFI, LLC is a U.S.-based member of Qatar Foundation (QF) and is focused on grant-giving and programmatic activities that promote education as a force that facilitates collaboration across geographical, social and cultural boundaries.
 To learn more about QFI and the Arab Language and Culture program, visit QFI’s website